Evaluate and Implement Road Reconfigurations

 - Evaluate a facility’s safety performance, pavement width, traffic volumes, user mix, land use, roadway context, and presence of speed transition zones.

-- If it is feasible to modify use of existing roadway width to better align with SSA principles, determine new assignment of the cross-section width.
+- If it is feasible to modify use of existing roadway width to better align with SSA principles, determine new allocation of the cross-section width.
 Options include:

 - Road Diet